-All training is conducted under the direction of FFA Futsal Certified and Licenced coaches in a fun and productive environment.
+All training is conducted under the direction of FA Futsal Certified and Licenced coaches in a fun and productive environment.
 Led by AJ, we have since added coaches Dylan, Emile, Bianca, Thomas and Justin to our coaching ranks and Rod as our referee coordinator.

 We also collaborate with other clubs, schools and organisations to provide customised training and matches for players in both indoor and outdoor forms of the game.